 This tedious method then requires activating plugins one at a time for problem discovery.
 Repeated speed tests are required consuming time and energy.

-The SpeedXray Plugin is a more intelligent way to track down resource hogging plugins.
+The SpeedXray process is a more intelligent way to track down resource hogging plugins.

 This technique is also known as value analysis.
 Slow plugins then are selectively activated – or substituted with faster alternatives – or eliminated.